Existence and multiplicity for elliptic problems with quadratic growth in the gradient: Main Results

-We begin with references concerning Theorem \ref{theoexist}.
-A weaker version of this result appeared already in Kazdan and Kramer \cite{KaKr}, where equations in non-divergence form are studied.
-In \cite{BoMuPu2, BoMuPu3} Boccardo, Murat and Puel showed that the sub- and super-solution method applies to general divergence-form equations with quadratic growth in the gradient, and proved existence of bounded solutions of such equations under a hypothesis of strict coercivity in $u$, that is, $c_0(x)\le -\alpha_0<0$ in \eqref{model}.
-For results on strictly coercive equations we refer also to dall'Aglio, Giachetti and Puel \cite{DaGiPu}.
-Next, the equation \eqref{Generalf} with $c_0\equiv 0$ was studied by Maderna, Pagani and Salsa \cite{MaPaSa}, and Ferone and Murat \cite{FeMu1, FeMu2}.
-In that case it turns out that existence can be proved only under a smallness hypothesis on the source term $f$, as in (H2).
-Theorem \ref{theoexist} reduces to these results when $c_0=0$, and extends them to non-coercive zero-order terms.
-Further existence results for coercive problems with weaker assumptions of regularity on the coefficients can be found in Grenon, Murat and Porretta \cite{GrMuPo}.
-Uniqueness results for these solutions in natural spaces associated to the problem were obtained by Barles and Murat \cite{BaMu}, Barles, Blanc, Georgelin, and Kobylanski \cite{BaBlGeKo}, Barles and Porretta \cite{BaPo}.
-We also refer to the recent works by Abdellaoui, dall'Aglio and Peral \cite{AbDaPe}, and Abdel Hamid and Bidaut-V\'eron \cite{AbBi} for a deep study of \eqref{problem0} with $c_0= 0$, $\mu=1$, and $f\ge 0$.
-In particular they show that in this case the problem \eqref{problem0} has infinitely many solutions, of which only one is such that $e^u-1\in H^1_0(\Omega)$.
+Let us give some more context on coercive problems.
+Further existence results with weaker assumptions of regularity on the coefficients can be found in Grenon, Murat and Porretta \cite{GrMuPo}.
+Uniqueness results in natural spaces associated to the coercive problem were obtained by Barles and Murat \cite{BaMu}, Barles, Blanc, Georgelin, and Kobylanski \cite{BaBlGeKo}, Barles and Porretta \cite{BaPo}.
+We also refer to the recent works by Abdellaoui, dall'Aglio and Peral \cite{AbDaPe}, and Abdel Hamid and Bidaut-V\'eron \cite{AbBi} for a deep study of \eqref{problem0} in the particular case $c_0= 0$, $\mu=1$, and $f\ge 0$.
+They show that in this case the problem \eqref{problem0} has infinitely many solutions, of which only one is such that $e^u-1\in H^1_0(\Omega)$.
 For results on other classes of equations of type \eqref{0.2}, with $H$ being for instance in the form $H(x,s,\xi)= \beta(s)|\xi|^2$ for some real function $\beta$, we refer to Boccardo, Gallou\"et, and Murat \cite{BoGaMu}, as well as to \cite{MaPaSa}, \cite{AbDaPe}, \cite{AbBi,AbBi2}.
-We note that in many of the above quoted papers equations involving quasilinear operators modeled on the $p$-Laplacian are also studied.
+We note that in many of these papers equations involving quasilinear operators modeled on the $p$-Laplacian are also studied.
 Finally, the second author \cite{Si} recently obtained existence and uniqueness results for fully nonlinear equations in non-divergence form with quadratic dependence in the gradient, in which case the adapted weak notion of solution is the viscosity one (see \cite{Si} for references on these types of problems).
-In \cite{Si} it was also observed that in the presence of a non-coercive zero-order term the solvability may also depend on the size of the boundary data in the Dirichlet problem.
 The idea of our study originated from that paper.